frankmakr/frankmakrdiss/data-raw/01_README.md

 ## conval_demo ##
-The sample characteristics for the data set *conval_data*.
+The sample characteristics for the data set `conval_data`.

 ### Format ###
 A data frame with 1,465 rows and 7 columns.

 ### Variables ###
-- **person**
++ **person**
   Person number
-- **gender**
++ **gender**
-  Gender coded as male = 1, female = 2, divers = 3
+  Gender coded as 1 = Male, 2 = Female, 3 = Divers
-- **age**
++ **age**
   Age in years
-- **state**
++ **state**
-  One of the 16 German states the person is living in alphabetical order or 17 = living outside from Germany
+  One of the 16 German states the person is living in alphabetical order or 17 = Living outside from Germany
-- **studstatus**
++ **studstatus**
-  Student status used in the FernUniversität official statistics
+  Student status used in the FernUniversität official statistics (Berichtswesen, 2022b)
-- **noexpert**
++ **noexpert**
   Knowledge of a theory of psychological sense of community coded as 0 = Knowledge, 1 = No knowledge
-- **numcomm**
++ **numcomm**
-  The number of communities the person mentioned
+  The number of communities the person mentioned with a maximum number of 22 communities given

 ## conval_data ##
-The content validity of the items of 4 different tests was rated in specific community contexts.
+The rated content validity of the items of 4 different tests in specific community contexts.

 ### Format ###
 A table with 5,609 rows and 79 columns.

 ### Variables ###
 - **person**
-  Person number from *conval_demo*
+  Person number from `conval_demo`
 - **comm**
-  The specific community from *conval_comms* for which the test items were rated
+  The specific community from `conval_comms` for which the test items were rated
 - **value**
   The grade to which the community is a community of shared values
 - **purpose**
-  The grade to which the community is a community of purpose}
+  The grade to which the community is a community of purpose
 - **value_x_purpose**
-  Interaction variable of *value* and *purpose*
+  Interaction variable of `value` and `purpose`
 - **chavis_[1-25]**
-  The grade to which the test item [1-25] from Chavis et al. (2008) is necessary to characterize sense of community
+  The grade to which the test item [1-25] from Chavis et al. (2008) is rated necessary to characterize sense of community
 - **omoto_[1-18]**
-  The grade to which the test item [1-18] from Omoto and Snyder (2010) is necessary to characterize sense of community
+  The grade to which the test item [1-18] from Omoto and Snyder (2010) is rated necessary to characterize sense of community
 - **jason_[1-9]**
-  The grade to which the test item [1-9] from Jason et al. (2015) is necessary to characterize sense of community
+  The grade to which the test item [1-9] from Jason et al. (2015) is rated necessary to characterize sense of community
 - **halamova_[1-22]**
-  The grade to which the test item [1-22] from Halamová et al. (2018) is necessary to characterize sense of community
+  The grade to which the test item [1-22] from Halamová et al. (2018) is rated necessary to characterize sense of community

 ## conval_comms ##
-The phrases of the communities in German for the variable *comm* in the data set *conval_data*.
+The phrases of the communities in German for the variable `comm` in the data set `conval_data`.

 ### Format ###
 A table with 22 rows and 2 columns.